Managing Maintenance

 Viewing Maintenance Records

-The Maintenance table displays:
+The Maintenance table displays the following columns:

-- ID: Unique identifier
+- ID: Unique identifier (hidden by default)

 - Name: Maintenance task name (e.g., "Oil Change", "Tire Rotation")